-Walter Chrysler began working on a new car alongside Carl Breer, Owen Skelton, and Fred Zeder who were experienced engineers who used to work for Studebaker.
-The result was a vehicle dubbed Chrysler Six which had a six-cylinder engine and four-wheel hydraulic brakes.
-The engine was made if aluminum pistons and interchangeable bearings.
+Walter Chrysler began working on a new car alongside Carl Breer, Owen Skelton, and Fred Zeder – experienced engineers who used to work for Studebaker.
+The result was a vehicle dubbed “Chrysler Six” which had a six-cylinder engine and four-wheel hydraulic brakes.
+The engine was made of aluminum pistons and interchangeable bearings.
 The powerful engine could power the Chrysler Six to a speed of 70 miles in an hour.

 The expansion continued and they introduced brands like DeSoto and Plymouth.
-To respond to the competition that was coming from its rivals who were producing luxury vehicles, Chrysler introduced Imperial Eight, a car that had 125 horsepower V-8 engine, automatic transmission and more luxurious cabin refinements.
+To respond to the competition that was coming from its rivals who were producing luxury vehicles, Chrysler introduced Imperial Eight, a car that had a 125 horsepower V-8 engine, automatic transmission and more luxurious cabin refinements.

-The Great Depression Era, was Chrysler Sucked In?
+The Great Depression Era for Chrysler

 Walter Chrysler retired from his company in 1935, though he continued to serve as the board chairman.
 On August 19, 1940, at the age of 65, Walter Percy Chrysler died of a stroke.
 Despite the demise of the company’s founder, Chrysler remained a going concern.

-The World War II Period
+World War II and Chrysler

-1950 -1960 – An Era of Sleek Cars
+1950 to 1960 – An Era of Sleek Cars

-The Modern Day Chrysler
+Modern Day Chrysler

 In 1980, Chrysler received a government hand through a bailout.
-The bailout cam handy since Chrysler began manufacturing economical vehicles.
-The sales rose and in 1983, Chrysler began to produce minivans and K-cars.
+The bailout came handy since Chrysler began manufacturing economical vehicles.
+Sales rose and in 1983, Chrysler began to produce minivans and K-cars.
 The minivans and K-cars brought massive profit to the company and Chrysler was able to pay its loans.
 In 1987 it acquired American Motors, a poor decision that led to a financial crisis and forced the company to undertake restructuring.